How To: Calculate the volume of a region from elevation points

 Elevation points represent the height of the land surface and each point contains the x,y,z measurements of the earth surface.
 The volume of a region can be calculated with elevation points as the input, and the results give information such as how much soil is collected from excavating a certain area of land to a specific depth.
 The volume of a region can be calculated from the elevation points by interpolating a raster surface from the elevation points, and running the Surface Volume tool to calculate the volume of the region above or below a specific elevation (reference plane).

-The 3D Analyst extension must be licensed to perform the workflows described in this article.
+Note: The 3D Analyst extension must be licensed to perform the workflows described in this article.

 The instructions provided describe how to calculate the volume of a region from elevation points.

 - In ArcMap, add the elevation points and boundary feature classes.

 - Interpolate a raster surface from the elevation points using the Natural Neighbor tool.

 Note: There are several interpolation methods available in ArcGIS Desktop depending on the purpose of the raster interpolation.
 For more information on other raster interpolation methods, refer to An introduction to interpolation methods.

 - Navigate to 3D Analyst Tools > Raster Interpolation > Natural Neighbor.